 For extra insulation, cover your cooler with a blanket or tarp.

 In addition to food in the cooler, it’s a good idea to bring along some snacks that don’t need to be kept cold.

 Things like canned foods, protein bars, dried fruit, and trail mix as well as a gallon of fresh drinking water can all be stored without a cooler.

 10. Don’t drain the cooler unnecessarily

-Even after the ice melts in the cooler, the cold water continues to keep the food cold.
-As long as you have space, try not to drain the water from the cooler.
+Even after the ice melts in the cooler, the cold water keeps the food cold.
+If you have space, try not to drain the water from the cooler.

 11. Freeze (most of) your drinking water